 At home I have two Rough Collies, five cats and two silkie chickens, which all keep me very busy!

 I completed my Diploma in Animal Management in 2016 and went on to qualify as a Veterinary Nurse in 2019.
 I joined Stanhope Park Vets in 2021 and I just love my job!
 I find great satisfaction in caring for animals, and enjoy completing certificates to improve the care I give to my patients.
 I currently hold an Advanced Nursing Certificate in Small Mammal Nursing, and I have gone on to complete a nursing certificate in animal Oral Health, as well as various osteoarthritis nursing programs.

-I share my home with two boisterous Bull Terriers.
-Sully came to me at 4 weeks old via local enforcement, and is a front-leg amputee.
-Pepper was rescued from the Dog's Trust, and together they keep me very busy!
+I share my home with a boisterous Bull Terrier - Sully, who came to me at 4 weeks old via local enforcement, and is a front-leg amputee.